Unión Obrera Democrática Filipina: May Day 1903

-Disintegration
+Disintegration and aftermath

 Gomez was subsequently arrested and condemned to forced labor.
-Like De los Reyes, he was acquitted on the condition that he leave UODF.
+Like De los Reyes, he was acquitted on the condition that he leave UODF and help in the negotiations for the surrender of Macario Sakay to the Insular Government.
 Following Gomez's resignation, unions began disaffiliating from UODF.
 Moreover, the U.S. administration began bringing American Federation of Labor organizers to the country, trying to promote a less confrontational type of unionism (leading to the foundation of the Union del Trabajo de Filipinas).

 Following its disintegration, other labor federations emerged such as the Congreso Obrero de Filipinas.